openmultiplayer/web/docs/scripting/language/Style.md

 #### Functions

-Functions must be named with either:
+Functions must be named with `PascalCase`.

-- `PascalCase` if they are used externally
-- `camelCase` if `static` or only used internally within the same package

-This makes it easy to tell whether a function call is to another package or within the same package.

 #### Global Variables